-- Our current research and development efforts may not produce successful products, subscriptions, or features that result in significant revenue, cost savings or other benefits in the near future, if at all. - We may acquire other businesses, which could subject us to adverse claims or liabilities, require significant management attention, disrupt our business, and adversely affect our operating results, may not result in the expected benefits of such acquisitions and may dilute stockholder value. - Because we depend on manufacturing partners to build and ship our products, we are susceptible to manufacturing and logistics delays and pricing fluctuations that could prevent us from shipping customer orders on time, if at all, or on a cost-effective basis, which may result in the loss of sales and end-customers. - Managing the supply of our products and product components is complex.
-Insufficient supply and inventory would result in lost sales opportunities or delayed revenue, while excess inventory would harm our gross margins. - Because some of the key components in our products come from limited sources of supply, we are susceptible to supply shortages or supply changes, which has disrupted or delayed our scheduled product deliveries to our end-customers and could result in the loss of sales and endcustomers. - The sales prices of our products and subscriptions may decrease, which may reduce our gross profits and adversely impact our financial results. - We generate a significant amount of revenue from sales to distributors, resellers, and end-customers outside of the United States, and we are therefore subject to a number of risks associated with international sales and operations. - We are exposed to fluctuations in currency exchange rates, which could negatively affect our financial condition and operating results. - We are exposed to the credit and liquidity risk of some of our channel partners and end-customers, and to credit exposure in weakened markets, which could result in material losses. - A portion of our revenue is generated by sales to government entities, which are subject to a number of challenges and risks. - Our ability to sell our products and subscriptions is dependent on the quality of our technical support services and those of our channel partners, and the failure to offer high-quality technical support services could have a material adverse effect on our end-customers' satisfaction with our products and subscriptions, our sales, and our operating results. - Claims by others that we infringe their proprietary technology or other rights could harm our business. - Our proprietary rights may be difficult to enforce or protect, which could enable others to copy or use aspects of our products or subscriptions without compensating us. - Our use of open source software in our products and subscriptions could negatively affect our ability to sell our products and subscriptions and subject us to possible litigation. - We license technology from third parties, and our inability to maintain those licenses could harm our business. - Our failure to adequately protect personal information could have a material adverse effect on our business. - We face risks associated with having operations and employees located in Israel. - We are subject to governmental export and import controls that could subject us to liability or impair our ability to compete in international markets. - Our failure to raise additional capital or generate the significant capital necessary to expand our operations and invest in new products and subscriptions could reduce our ability to compete and could harm our business. - We have a corporate structure aligned with the international nature of our business activities, and if we do not achieve increased tax benefits as a result of our corporate structure, our financial condition and operating results could be adversely affected. - We may not have the ability to raise the funds necessary to settle conversions of our convertible senior notes, repurchase our convertible senior notes upon a fundamental change, or repay our convertible senior notes in cash at their maturity, and our future debt may contain limitations on our ability to pay cash upon conversion or repurchase of our convertible senior notes. - Our charter documents and Delaware law, as well as certain provisions contained in the indentures governing our convertible senior notes, could discourage takeover attempts and lead to management entrenchment, which could also reduce the market price of our common stock.
+- Our current research and development efforts may not produce successful products, subscriptions, or features that result in significant revenue, cost savings or other benefits in the near future, if at all. - We may acquire other businesses, which could subject us to adverse claims or liabilities, require significant management attention, disrupt our business, adversely affect our operating results, may not result in the expected benefits of such acquisitions and may dilute stockholder value. - Because we depend on manufacturing partners to build and ship our products, we are susceptible to manufacturing and logistics delays and pricing fluctuations that could prevent us from shipping customer orders on time, if at all, or on a cost-effective basis, which may result in the loss of sales and end-customers. - Managing the supply of our products and product components is complex.
+Insufficient supply and inventory would result in lost sales opportunities or delayed revenue, while excess inventory would harm our gross margins. - Because some of the key components in our products come from limited sources of supply, we are susceptible to supply shortages or supply changes, which has disrupted or delayed our scheduled product deliveries to our end-customers, increased our costs and may result in the loss of sales and end-customers. - The sales prices of our products, subscriptions and support offerings may decrease, which may reduce our gross profits and adversely impact our financial results. - We generate a significant amount of revenue from sales to distributors, resellers, and end-customers outside of the United States, and we are therefore subject to a number of risks associated with international sales and operations. - · We are exposed to fluctuations in foreign currency exchange rates, which could negatively affect our financial condition and operating results. - We are exposed to the credit and liquidity risk of some of our channel partners and end-customers, and to credit exposure in weakened markets, which could result in material losses. - A portion of our revenue is generated by sales to government entities, which are subject to a number of challenges and risks. - Our ability to sell our products and subscriptions is dependent on the quality of our technical support services and those of our channel partners, and the failure to offer high-quality technical support services could have a material adverse effect on our end-customers' satisfaction with our products and subscriptions, our sales, and our operating results. - Claims by others that we infringe their intellectual property rights could harm our business. - Our proprietary rights may be difficult to enforce or protect, which could enable others to copy or use aspects of our products or subscriptions without compensating us. - Our use of open source software in our products and subscriptions could negatively affect our ability to sell our products and subscriptions and subject us to possible litigation. - We license technology from third parties, and our inability to maintain those licenses could harm our business.